wafflepoo/HireSense/README.md

     cd client
     npm run dev # Or 'npm run dev' or whatever your client start command is
     ```
     The client application will typically open in your browser at `http://localhost:5173` (or another port specified by your client-side framework).
+ARMAGAN Hivda